Back to Gift Store >

 What are some of the greatest challenges displaced people from Afghanistan face today?

-The impact of the conflict on women and children has been particularly devastating — 80 percent of newly displaced Afghans are women and children.
+The impact of the conflict on women and children has been particularly devastating.
 The fundamental rights of women and girls are under threat and many children are out of school.
-Nearly 23 million people, or more than half of Afghanistan’s population, suffer from acute hunger.
+Malnutrition rates remain extremely high, with some 875,000 children suffering from severe acute malnutrition in 2023, and 2.3 million children and 840,000 women from moderate acute malnutrition.

 In addition to the ongoing conflict, Afghanistan has been impacted by recurrent natural disasters including droughts and earthquakes.
 In June 2022, the worst earthquake to hit the country in the last twenty years struck Afghanistan, killing at least 1,000 people and injuring many more.
 The Afghan population has been pushed to the limit by prolonged conflict, high levels of displacement, the impact of COVID-19, natural disasters and deepening poverty.